 Cartoons have always been home to supervillains whose whole lives seemed to be dedicated to committing evil acts, without any redeeming qualities to speak of other than humor.
 And then there are some who took it even further.
 Much further.

-Fire Lord Ozai from Avatar The Last Airbender is a genocidal, child-abusing fascist dictator who has dedicated weeks at a time and large portions of his national army to hunting down and killing a twelve-year-old and his friends.
+Fire Lord Ozai from Avatar: The Last Airbender is a genocidal, child-abusing fascist dictator who has dedicated weeks at a time and large portions of his national army to hunting down and killing a twelve-year-old and his friends.
 He forced Ursa into marrying him, and tried to kill her old lover out of spite.
 He obtained the throne when he manipulated Ursa into murdering his father to usurp the throne from his grieving older brother Iroh.
 He then thanked her with banishment from the Fire Nation and threatened to hunt them down and kill the children if she took them with her.
 He physically abused his son Zuko by burning his face for speaking out of turn, and tried to shot him with lightning when he decides to join Aang.
 He manipulated his loyal daughter Azula into becoming his perfect little villain to the point where she snaps from the pressure, only to discard her to a completely meaningless position.
-Finally, his reaction to news of rebellions in the Earth Kingdom is to try to incinerate the entire continent.
+Finally, his reaction to news of rebellions in the Earth Kingdom is to try to incinerate the continent.
+Even after his downfall he stills tries to manipulate his son Zuko into being a tyrant like himself.
 He doesn't regret any of those moments and feels no remorse for the consequences.

-Dr.Albrecht Ketzer turned an entire village of natives in the Amazon and himself into half-plant monstrosities, turned Medusa into a half-plant/half-Neo-Sapien freak, and injected Nara Burns with the same serum.
-He views her only as an experiment, and wanted to kill all the humans AND Neo-Sapiens in the nearby city.
+Dr.Albrecht Ketzer turned a village of natives in the Amazon and himself into half-plant monstrosities, turned Medusa into a half-plant/half-Neo-Sapien freak, and injected Nara Burns with the same serum.
+He viewed her only as an experiment, and wanted to kill all the humans AND Neo-Sapiens in the nearby city.

 Mega Man: Dr. Wily would qualify, having attempted to send the moon out of its orbit to kill off most of humanity, forcing the survivors (if there were any) to consider him king, so he could prove he was better than Dr. Light.
 This alone doesn't qualify him, he's also tried to use earthquakes to destroy cities, threatening to destroy them if they don't obey, and he's tortured Mega Man mentally twice in the show, first by making him wonder if he's just a mistake created by Dr. Light, the second time making Proto Man be a Heel Face Mole, even Proto Man considered this act wrong during the plan.
 And ordered him to kill Mega Man after this.